-Name: Johanna Powell Organization / Group/ Business represented: · Rescue Lake Simcoe Coalition Address: Postal Code: Daytime Phone No: Home Phone: Email: Date of Meeting: Jan.
-21, 2019 Is this an item on the Agenda? ■ Yes □ No Agenda Item No: 9.2.11 ☐ I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what action you will be asking Council/Committee to take (if applicable): I will be talking about the importance of the Lake Simcoe Protection Plan, and asking Council to refuse to use the proposed provincial Open for Business bylaw.
-Background information has been provided in the letter from the Rescue Lake Simcoe Coalition and the Simcoe Country Greenbelt Coalition that is recommended to be received for information Do you wish to provide a written or electronic communication or background information Yes No Please submit all materials at least 5 days before the meeting.
+^{Name:} Jerisha Grant-Hall Organization / Group/ Business represented: Newmarket African Caribbean Canad ian Association (NACCA) Address: Postal Code: Davtime Phone No: Home Phone: Email: Date of Meeting: Feb 4, 2018 Is this an item on the Agenda?
+Yes No Agenda Item No: I request future notification of meetings I wish to address Council / Committee Describe in detail the reason for the deputation and what acti (if applicable): on you will be asking Council/Committee to take "Space and Belonging" dian the model for "sofe and coll to provide I will be introducing NACCA and a few of our goals inclue programming for youth and the community. ang the need for sale space to provide Do you wish to provide a written or electronic communication Please submit all materials at least 5 days before the meeting

-- Deputations related to items on the agenda can be accommodated up to and including the meeting day: - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form: - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.
+- Deputations related to items on the agenda can be accommodated up to and including the meeting day; - Deputations related to items not on the agenda may be scheduled within sixty (60) days of receipt of this form; - Deputations will not be heard on a matter decided upon by Council until ninety (90) days have passed from the date of the matter's disposition by Council; - Deputations are limited to 5 minutes.